About the Women's

-Our Strategic Plan presents an exciting future direction for the Women’s.
-It’s the result of extensive consultation with our people, our partners, and with patients, stakeholders, and consumers.
+- and our associated services at Parkville and Sandringham.
 Every year we care for women who come from 190 countries, speak 96 different languages and follow 70 different faiths.
 Our social model of health recognises that women need more than just clinical care.
 Through our multidisciplinary teams we provide a range of services and supports that takes account of a woman’s family and social circumstances and other issues affecting her health, wellbeing and access to care.

 Extensive consultations with our staff, community, stakeholders and leaders have informed the development of our strategies and areas of focus set out in this plan.
 Over the next five years this plan will guide the development of our services, inform new initiatives, activities and resource decisions, as well as re-orient and re-focus our approaches to our care.
 Building on our reputation as a high performing hospital in Victoria and a recognised leader in women’s and newborns' health, our plan sets out our exciting vision for transforming healthcare for women and newborns.